-63. In other instances, as detailed below, the challenges have been more subtle, as Baggett has raised concerns about sexually explicit content as a pretext for targeting books by and about people of color and LGBTQ people or otherwise on topics-such as feminism or sexual assault- that are ideologically based.
+58. The bases for Baggett's challenges are blatantly ideological.
+As detailed below, in many instances, her objections to specific books have been couched explicitly in political terms.
+In other instances, the challenges have been more subtle, as Baggett has raised concerns about sexually explicit content as a pretext for targeting books by and about people of color and LGBTQ people or otherwise on topics-such as feminism or sexual assault- that are ideologically based.

-64. By early September 2022, Baggett had shared her list with School District administrators, including members of the School Board, and prepared "Request for Reconsideration of Educational Media" forms for the more than 100 books on her list.
+59. By early September 2022, Baggett had shared her list with School District administrators, including members of the School Board, and prepared "Request for Reconsideration of Educational Media" forms for the more than 100 books on her list.

-65. As of now, the total number of books challenged in the School District-by Baggett or someone else-has reached 218.
+60. As of October 2, 2024, the total number of books challenged in the School District-by Baggett or someone else-has reached 264.

-66. The School District maintains a publicly available spreadsheet of all library books that have been challenged, which can be found here: https://docs.google.com/spreadsheets/d/1hv6Wtu55zY3t5bmbksY2ie7Q- L3zAQdjrtaFh4duLC4/edit#gid=0.
+61. The School District maintains a publicly available spreadsheet of all library books that have been challenged, which can be found here: https://docs.google.com/spreadsheets/d/1hv6Wtu55zY3t5bmbksY2ie7Q-L3zAQdjr taFh4duLC4/edit#gid=0.

-67. The spreadsheet includes, for each challenged book, links to the original challenge form, and up-to-date information about where the challenge to the book stands, including whether access to the book is being restricted pending adjudication of the challenge.
+62. The spreadsheet includes, for each challenged book, links to the original challenge form, and information about where the challenge to the book stands, including whether access to the book is being restricted pending adjudication of the challenge.

-68. Many of the challenged books were published decades ago, and have been on library shelves in the School District-and throughout the country-for years without objection or incident.
+63. Many of the challenged books were published decades ago and have been on library shelves in the School District-and throughout the country-for years without objection or incident.